Titan Minerals Limited Stock Market Value

 Understanding different market momentum indicators often help investors to time their next move.
 Potential upside and downside technical ratios enable traders to measure Titan Minerals' pink sheet current market value against overall market sentiment and can be a good tool during both bulling and bearish trends.
 Here we outline some of the essential indicators to assess Titan Minerals Limited upside and downside potential and time the market with a certain degree of confidence.

-Titan Minerals is out of control given 3 months investment horizon.
-Titan Minerals owns Efficiency Ratio (i.e., Sharpe Ratio) of 0.13, which indicates the firm had a 0.13 % return per unit of risk over the last 3 months.
-We were able to interpolate twenty-one different technical indicators, which can help you to evaluate if expected returns of 16.23% are justified by taking the suggested risk.
-Use Titan Minerals Coefficient Of Variation of 770.25, variance of 15620.63, and Risk Adjusted Performance of 0.1013 to evaluate company specific risk that cannot be diversified away.
-Titan Minerals holds a performance score of 10 on a scale of zero to a hundred.
-The entity has a beta of 11.33, which indicates a somewhat significant risk relative to the market.
-As the market goes up, the company is expected to outperform it.
-However, if the market returns are negative, Titan Minerals will likely underperform.
+Titan Minerals is abnormally volatile given 3 months investment horizon.
+Titan Minerals owns Efficiency Ratio (i.e., Sharpe Ratio) of 0.26, which indicates the firm had a 0.26 % return per unit of risk over the last 3 months.
+We were able to interpolate twenty-one different technical indicators, which can help you to evaluate if expected returns of 1.17% are justified by taking the suggested risk.
+Use Titan Minerals Risk Adjusted Performance of 0.2197, variance of 20.4, and Coefficient Of Variation of 348.96 to evaluate company specific risk that cannot be diversified away.
+Titan Minerals holds a performance score of 21 on a scale of zero to a hundred.
+The entity has a beta of 0.2, which indicates not very significant fluctuations relative to the market.
+As returns on the market increase, Titan Minerals' returns are expected to increase less than the market.
+However, during the bear market, the loss of holding Titan Minerals is expected to be smaller as well.
 Use Titan Minerals treynor ratio and rate of daily change , to analyze future returns on Titan Minerals.

-Titan Minerals Limited has insignificant reverse predictability.
-Overlapping area represents the amount of predictability between Titan Minerals time series from 28th of June 2025 to 26th of September 2025 and 26th of September 2025 to 25th of December 2025.
+Titan Minerals Limited has very weak reverse predictability.
+Overlapping area represents the amount of predictability between Titan Minerals time series from 7th of February 2023 to 31st of July 2024 and 31st of July 2024 to 22nd of January 2026.
 The more autocorrelation exist between current time interval and its lagged values, the more accurately you can make projection about the future pattern of Titan Minerals price movement.
-The serial correlation of -0.18 indicates that over 18.0% of current Titan Minerals price fluctuation can be explain by its past prices.
+The serial correlation of -0.08 indicates that barely 8.0% of current Titan Minerals price fluctuation can be explain by its past prices.

 Titan Minerals lagged returns against current returns